dominikschlosser/eudi-wallet-playground/README.md

 Set `VERIFIER_WALLET_AUTH_ENDPOINT` to the authorization endpoint of the wallet you want to test.
 The verifier continues to issue the same `dcql_query`, so any compliant wallet (mobile, sandbox, or web) can answer.
 The verifier still validates the SD-JWT signature and disclosures against the trust list.

+### Mock OID4VCI issuer with credential builder

+- Open `/mock-issuer` (or click “Issue with Mock Issuer” in the wallet) to build SD-JWT credentials without authenticating.
+Pick a credential configuration, fill the pre-configured claim fields, and preview the SD-JWT in encoded/decoded form.
+- Credential types and claims come from `mock-issuer.configurations` (`config/mock-issuer-configurations.json` by default; see `MockIssuerProperties`).
+You can create new credential types ad-hoc in the builder UI—they are persisted to that config file and instantly available.
+- Generate a credential offer to receive a `pre-authorized_code`, `credential_offer_uri`, and `openid-credential-offer://` deep link.
+The mock issuer advertises metadata at `/mock-issuer/.well-known/openid-credential-issuer` and exposes `/mock-issuer/token`, `/mock-issuer/credential`, and `/mock-issuer/nonce`.
+- The mock issuer signs with `config/mock-issuer-keys.json`; the verifier can trust it by selecting the “Mock Issuer (local)” trust list from `src/main/resources/trust-list-mock.json`.

  ### Configuration

 Spring Boot properties are exposed as environment variables; copy `.env.example` or export the variables before running: